-For over twenty years, safe and legal medical assistance has been available to adults in Oregon suffering from advanced terminal illness.
-Of all the individuals who have contracted fatal illness in that time, only a little more than 2,000 patients have taken advantage of the program and ended their own suffering through the medical decisions made in conjunction with their doctors.
+For over twenty-five years, safe and legal medical assistance has been available to adults in Oregon suffering from advanced terminal illness.
+Of all the individuals who have contracted fatal illness in that time, fewer than 3,000 patients have taken advantage of the program and ended their own suffering through the medical decisions made in conjunction with their doctors.
 For those patients, the freedom to make their own medical decisions was critical in determining the quality of their final days, and undoubtedly provided relief that would have otherwise been denied to them.